-- School-related behavioral and communication problems - School-related drug or alcohol problems - Any classroom-related problems, including safety hazards, theft, vandalism, threats of violence, etc. - Unlawful harassment or discrimination information provided by the parents/guardians, a complete and comprehensive review of the matter will be conducted.
+- School-related behavioral and communication problems - School-related drug or alcohol problems - Any classroom-related problems, including safety hazards, theft, vandalism, threats of violence, etc. - Unlawful harassment or discrimination comprehensive review of the matter will be conducted.
 The information will be held in confidence to the maximum extent possible.
-Parents/guardians may choose to give their names or not, however, if they don't, there may be limitations to OFLPCS's ability to resolve the matter.
+Students and parents/guardians may choose to give their names; however, if they don't, there may be limitations to OFLPCS's ability to resolve the matter.
 Based on the results of the review, appropriate corrective action will be taken.
 Parents/guardians and students will not be negatively affected by any disclosure of information to the HOTLINE staff.

 Trained, bilingual HOTLINE staff will listen objectively, ask questions and gather information.
 Within two school days of the call, a confidential report will be sent to the Director of Human Resources for OFLPCS.
-Based on the
+Based on the information provided by the parents/guardians, a complete and